cu-library/lorica/README.md

 `http://api.summon.serialssolutions.com/2.0.0/search/ping`

-In production, this proxy should be behind an nginx server which imposes rate limiting.
-This is done so that a malicious client couldn't effectively scrape data from Summon using the provided credentials.
+By default, Lorica runs with a rate limiter, to disuade malicious users from scraping the Summon API using the provided credentials.

-In future, a rate limiter could be added to this server.
-Pull requests welcome!

 Lorica is designed with http://12factor.net/ in mind.

 ```
-Lorica: A proxy for the Summon API
+Lorica: An authenticating proxy for the Summon API

   -accessid string
         Access ID